send-on/new-demo-generator/README.md

 ## FEATURES

 ### Event Type
-Must be identify or track.
-Page and group calls will be supported in the future.
+Must be identify, track or page.
+Group calls will be supported in the future.

 <br>